-Your plan premium is due in our office by the first day of each month.
-If we have not received your premium payment by the 12th day of the month, we will send you a notice telling you that your plan membership will end if we do not receive your premium within two calendar months.
+Your plan premium is due in PHIP's office by the first of the month.
+If PHIP has not received your premium payment by the first of the month, PHIP will send you a notice telling you that your plan membership will end if they do not receive your premium within the time frame indicated in the notice.
 If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.
+The Part D late enrollment penalty is included in your PHIP premium.

-If you are having trouble paying your premium on time, please contact Customer Service to see if we can direct you to programs that will help with your plan premium.
-(Phone numbers for Customer Service are printed on the back cover of this booklet.)
+If you are having trouble paying your premium on time, please contact PHIP to see if they can direct you to programs that will help with your plan premium.
+(Phone numbers for the PHIP are listed in Chapter 2, Section 1).

-If we end your membership because you did not pay your premium, you will have health coverage under Original Medicare.
+If your membership ends because you did not pay your premium, you may still have health coverage under Original Medicare.

-If we end your membership with the plan because you did not pay your plan premium, then you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
+If PHIP ends your membership with the plan because you did not pay your plan premium, then you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
 During the annual Medicare open enrollment period, you may either join a stand-alone prescription drug plan or a health plan that also provides drug coverage.
 (If you go without "creditable" drug coverage for more than 63 days, you may have to pay a Part D late enrollment penalty for as long as you have Part D coverage.)

-At the time we end your membership, you may still owe us for premiums you have not paid.
-We have the right to pursue collection of the premiums you owe.
-In the future, if you want to enroll again in our plan (or another plan that we offer), you will need to pay the amount you owe before you can enroll.
+At the time your membership ends, you may still owe PHIP for premiums you have not paid.
+PHIP has the right to pursue collection of the premiums you owe.
+In the future, if you want to enroll again in this plan (or another plan PHIP offers), you will need to pay the amount you owe before you can enroll.

-If you think we have wrongfully ended your membership, you have a right to ask us to reconsider this decision by making a complaint.
+If you think PHIP has ended your membership in error, you have the right to ask for reconsideration of the decision by making a complaint.
 Chapter 9, Section 10 of this booklet tells how to make a complaint.
-If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your plan premium within our grace period, you can ask us to reconsider this decision by calling (888) 863-3637 October 1 - March 31: 8:00 a.m. to 8:00 p.m. local time zone, seven days a week.
-April 1 - September 30: 8:00 a.m. to 8:00 p.m. local time zone, Monday - Friday.
-TTY users should call (800) 735-2900.
+If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your premiums within the PHIP grace period, you can ask PHIP to reconsider this decision by calling (800) 768-7377 between 7:30 a.m. and 5:30 p.m, Pacific Time, seven days a week, from October 1 through March 31 (After March 31, your call will be handled by our automated phone system Saturdays, Sundays, and holidays).
+TTY users should call 711.
 You must make your request no later than 60 days after the date your membership ends.